Latency Reduction for Mobile Edge Computing in HetNets by Uplink and Downlink Decoupled Access: System Model

 \emph{(i) Case 1: UL base station = DL base station = SBS:}

 \emph{(ii) Case 2: UL base station = DL base station = MBS:}

 \textit{(2) Decoupled access:} It is an UL-based association policy whereby, by setting $T_k=1$ with $k \in \{M,S\}$ in (\ref{assoc}), the MU is associated to the BS to which it transmits with the highest average power.
 The concept of decoupled access implies, based on (1), that MU can select two different base stations, each one corresponds to different network connection, i.e., UL and DL.
-For this case, the association process can lead to one of the four possible association cases: {\textit{(i)} Case 1: UL base station = DL base station = SBS}; {\textit{(ii)} Case 2: UL base station = DL base station = MBS}; {\textit{(iii)} Case 3: UL base station = SBS and DL base station = MBS}; \textit{(iv)} Case 4: UL base station = MBS and DL base station = SBS.
+For this case, the association process can lead to one of the four following possible association cases.
 We also denote by $A_{kl}^{U}$ the association probability when the MU is associated to a $k$BS in UL and a $l$BS in DL with $k,l \in \{M,S\}$ and the association is UL-based or decoupled.
-Following the procedures in \cite{petar}, the association probabilities for these cases are given as follows:
+Following the procedures in \cite{petar}, the association probabilities for these four cases are given as follows:

 \emph{(i) Case 1: UL base station = DL base station = SBS:}

 \emph{(ii) Case 2: UL base station = DL base station = MBS:}

 \emph{(iii) Case 3: UL base station = SBS and DL base station = MBS:}